eyeson-team/api/content/api-reference/index.md

 ------------ | ----------------- | ------------
 id           | String (optional) | If you want to get a single user or a handful of users into a specific meeting room, you can define an arbitrary id here.
-If kept empty, a random id will be returned. name         | String (optional) | If you want to give the room a readable name. user[id]     | String (optional) | You can commit a custom user id in order to identify the user in further REST requests without the need of remembering the eyeson user id e.g. your internal user id, an e-mail address, phone number, etc. If kept empty, a random id will be assigned. user[name]   | String (required) | Display name of the user. user[avatar] | URL (optional)    | Avatars will be displayed in the sidebar of our pre-defined user interface.
+If kept empty, a random id will be returned. name         | String (optional) | If you want to give the room a readable name. user[id]     | String (optional) | You can supply a custom user id to identify the user in further REST requests without the need of remembering the eyeson user id e.g. your internal user id, an e-mail address, phone number, etc. If kept empty, a random id will be assigned. user[name]   | String (required) | Display name of the user. user[avatar] | URL (optional)    | Avatars will be displayed in the sidebar of our pre-defined user interface.